We may earn a fee if you buy via links in this post (at no extra cost to you). Learn More

 - Battery: While the battery performance is virtually the same, DeWalt’s drill comes with two batteries, you only get one with Ryobi.

-- Warranty: Both brands offer a 3-year warranty but DeWalt also includes one-year free service, and a 90-day money back guarantee.
+- Warranty: Both brands offer a 3-year warranty, but DeWalt also includes one year of free service, and a 90-day money-back guarantee.

 - Price: DeWalt drills are generally more expensive than Ryobi.
 You can compare their current prices on Amazon using the links below:

 |Reputation||Affordable power tools for personal use||Power tools for professionals|